lorraul/Hashstats/README.md

 Twitter hashtag and keyword statistics

-Returns world count and language statistics of last mixed tweets of user provided keyword/hashtag.
+An application written in PHP and AngularJS creating word count and language statistics of last mixed tweets of user provided keyword/hashtag.

 Requires [abraham/twitteroauth](https://github.com/abraham/twitteroauth) v0.5.0.

-Upade config.php with application and oauth tokens.
+Update `stats/config.php` with application and oauth tokens.
 Don't forget to init and update submodule after cloning.

-Working demo can be found [here](http://sigmagfx.com/!scripts/hashstats/form.php).
+Working demo can be found [here](http://sigmagfx.com/hashstats/).